The Millennial Migration: What You Need to Know When Moving From City to Country

 Get home & auto insuranceYour home is most likely the most valuable asset you can own, and so it makes sense that you’ll want to protect it at all costs.
 Selecting insurance for your new life outside the city may be a more extensive process, as there may be more to include in your policy.
 Insuring your home will now include the property and any existing structures on the land, like a shed or free-standing garage.
 If you’ve bought a car as part of your relocation, factor insurance coverage into that as well (or better yet, bundle with your home insurance for more savings).

 The first step is ensuring you have the appropriate insurance coverage, should something go wrong with or on your property.
 It isn’t enough to just have insurance — you need to understand your policy after you receive it, as it’ll detail the home insurance coverage for water damage and how home contents insurance covers your valuables.

 Your policy should also detail how to maintain coverage if you decide to invest in significant renovations or additions to the house, like a garage or pool.
 It is always a good idea to keep your insurance provider in the loop — certain proactive measures may affect your monthly costs, such as smart home heating and home security systems.

 If you had a vehicle before your move, make sure you update your coverage for your new location.
 Rates may change due to factors like address and usage.
 While keeping a clean driving record will help minimize rates, proactive measures, like adding snow tires, can help decrease rates as well.
 If you're adding a new car to the family, make sure it fits the needs of your new home (we like four-wheel drive for more remote locations) and is maintained properly at all times.

 A fresh start is exhilarating, with the added space gained relocating out of the city a bonus.
-New places to explore, a new home to settle in to, an opportunity to reimagine your life.
-While no one can anticipate what the world will look like post-COVID, creating your new world outside of the city may be one way to enjoy the present.
+New places to explore, a new home to settle into, an opportunity to reimagine your life.
+While no one can anticipate what the world will look like post-COVID, creating your new world outside the city may be one way to enjoy the present.